Department of Marketing and Consumer Studies, Gordon S. Lang School of Business and Economics

 Elective options enable students to select courses which support or complement their primary field of study.
 Examples:

 - students interested in languages and/or going on exchange can use their Liberal Education and free electives to study one or more of the various languages taught at the University.
+Note: students also can take courses of interest as electives without concern for categories.

 By the end of the Bachelor of Commerce program, graduates will be able to: